 Yes.
 Once grades have been processed at the end of the semester, they are viewable in DegreeWorks.
 Courses that you are currently enrolled in and courses that you have prescheduled are shown as IP.
 Any transfer courses you have will also be shown in the appropriate block with a grade of (T).

 Your DegreeWorks Audit clearly shows what is needed to meet the various requirements for your degree and major.
 Requirements not yet completed display the subject and course number for all courses that you can take to meet that requirement.
 IMPORTANT: Be sure your scheduled classes are shown in your audit as meeting a requirement.
 Taking classes that show as “Courses Not Applied to this Degree” will NOT count toward your degree.
-You are encouraged to review your Audit and to discuss your plan with your academic advisor.
+You are encouraged to review your Audit and to discuss your plan with your Student Support Advisor.

 If a course has a prerequisite you will see an asterisk (*) next to the course number.
 To see what the prerequisite is for the course, click on it and a course description including the prerequisite will appear in a pop-up box.